 3 - days Maximum Recoat Time

-ConoPrime No. 502 is packaged in 1-gallon and 4-gallon kits.
+ConoPrime 502 is packaged in 1-gallon and 4-gallon kits.

-Four (4)-gallon unit is packaged in a 5-gallon plastic pail Part B-Resin and a gallon can Part A-Hardener for ease of mixing.
+Four (4)-gallon unit is packaged in a 5-gallon plastic pail Part B-Resin (2.47 gal.) and a gallon pail (1.53 gal.)
+Part A Hardener for ease of mixing.

 All equipment should be cleaned with MEK before material cures.
 If removal is required after cure, consult Sauereisen for recommendations.